hasantahabagci/Vision_based_Navigation_TTT_IL_Learning/README.md

 `-->TabError: inconsistent use of tabs and spaces in indentation`

 We are working on a solution to guarantee full support for ROS Noetic.# Vision_based_Navigation_TTT

+### ROS-2 Jazzy Update for Ubuntu 24.04
+To extend the project to be compatible with current and up to date ROS 2 distrubution, I went ahead and added not only the jackal urdf but a new launch file that would run the nodes immediately after running **jackal.launch.py**.